-Thousands of Americans, mostly from slave states, flocked to Texas and quickly outnumbered Texans, the region's Mexican residents.
-The soil and climate offered good opportunities to expand slavery and the cotton kingdom.
+Thousands of Americans, mostly from slave states, were drawn to Texas due to its soil and climate, which offered good opportunities to expand slavery and the cotton kingdom.
 Land was plentiful and offered under generous conditions.
 According to the latest figures from the Pew Research Center, Texas is the most difficult state in the country, with more than three-quarters of Texas-born adults still living there.
 This population boom in Texas is largely attributed to a natural increase (more births than deaths), but the number of people moving to the state from elsewhere in the United States and from abroad far exceeds any other U.

 S. state.
 Empire Communities inspires homeowners to live beautifully with the latest issue of Design and Lifestyle magazine.
 In comparison, Illinois requires residents who want to live in a big city to move out of state, as Chicago is the only major city in the state.

 The Americans wanted to settle in Texas for a variety of reasons, including free land and the desire for the United States to expand and seize territories that belonged to Mexico.
 Mexico offered free land to American colonists who would arrive in Texas and settle in areas threatened by Indian attacks.
 But why is everyone moving to Texas?
 Well, I'm sure you've heard that everything is “bigger” there, and that includes opportunities.